2025 Seattle Sounders FC season: Preseason

 On December 4, 2024, the Sounders exercised contract options on six players and declined options on three others.
 Among the departures was Raúl Ruidíaz, the top goalscorer in the team's MLS era, who played seven seasons with the club.
 The Sounders announced a major trade with FC Dallas on January 8, 2025, to acquire American forward Jesús Ferreira in exchange for Brazilian midfielder Léo Chú, an international roster slot, and up to $2.3 million in conditional general allocation money.
-Ferreira would not use a Designated Player slot during the first years of his three-year contract.
+Under the three-year contract, Ferreira did not initially occupy a Designated Player slot.
 General manager Craig Waibel also announced that Jordan Morris would use a Designated Player slot due to meeting performance bonuses in his contract, while Albert Rusnák was re-signed to a new Designated Player contract.
 Midfielder João Paulo returned on a one-year contract with an option for a second year.
 On January 13, the Sounders signed midfielder Paul Arriola from FC Dallas in a trade for their 2026 MLS SuperDraft first-round pick and up to $300,000 in general allocation money.

 The team's preseason training camp began in Renton on January 13, only 45 days after their final match of the 2024 playoffs.
 The Sounders entered preseason with no players listed as injured; Jesús Ferreira joined the team early from the United States national team, where he departed training camp to regain fitness after an earlier hamstring injury.
-The team traveled to the Marbella Football Center in Spain on January 20 to begin the second stage of their preseason, which would include matches against European clubs.
+The team traveled to the Marbella Football Center in Spain on January 20 to begin the second stage of their preseason, which included matches against European clubs.
 The initial preseason roster included 26 players signed to the first team and several callups from reserve team Tacoma Defiance.
 Korean defender Kim Kee-hee, who played for the Sounders in 2019, returned with the signing of a one-year contract on January 28.